Long Tail Keywords

 How to Use Long Tail Keywords

-When it comes to using long tail keywords, you have two options:
+When it comes to using long tail keywords in your content, you have two options:

 Option #1: Create a Piece of Content Optimized Around That Term